vinodms47/msdocs/readme.txt

-this repository consists of microsoft azure HPC recipe guides which need to be published in MS learn
+this repository consists of microsoft azure HPC recipe guides which needs to be updated in ms learn